Azure/ResourceModules/docs/wiki/Vision.md

 As described earlier, if all tests for a module succeed, the pipeline will publish the modules to a given target location.
 In the center box you can see examples for _[template specs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs?tabs=azure-powershell)_, the _[bicep registry](https://docs.microsoft.com/en-gb/azure/azure-resource-manager/bicep/private-module-registry)_ as well as _[Azure DevOps artifacts](https://docs.microsoft.com/en-us/azure/devops/artifacts/concepts/feeds?view=azure-devops)_.

+Finally, one the right you can see examples of the orchestration that deploys the environment using the published modules.
+No matter the platform we can differentiate two different deployment approaches:
+ - **_Template-Orchestration_**: These types of deployments reference individual modules from a 'main/environment' bicep/ARM template and use its capabilities to pass parameters & orchestrate the deployments.
+By default, deployments are deployed in parallel by the Azure Resource Manager while accounting for all dependencies defined.
+Furthermore, the deploying pipeline only needs one deployment job that triggers the template's deployment.
+ - **_Pipeline-Orchestration_**: This approach uses the platform specific pipeline capabilities (for example pipeline jobs) to trigger the deployment of individual modules, where each job deploys one module.
+By defining dependencies in between jobs you can make sure your resources are deployed in order.
+Parallelization is achieved by using a pool of pipeline agents that execute the jobs, while accounting for all dependencies defined.
-Finally, one the right you can see examples for both the template-orchestration as well as pipeline-orchestration running a validation and subsequent deployment on the bottom-right _Azure_ subscription.
+Both the _template-orchestration_ as well as _pipeline-orchestration_ may run a validation and subsequent deployment on the bottom-right _Azure_ subscription.
 This subscription, in turn, should be the subscription where you want to host your environment.
 However, you can extend the concept and for example deploy the environment first to an integration and then a production subscription.

 ## Where does this platform fit in?